How to Confirm Employment Using Third-Party Verifications

 Instead of relying on potentially fake documents, lenders can obtain both income and employment verifications from a third party provider.
 Lenders can verify employment and income information by leveraging GSE-approved verification solutions using The Work Number®database from Equifax.

 The Work Number database is the leading commercial repository of employer contributed payroll data.
-It contains millions of payroll records contributed by more than 900,000 small, medium and large employer contributors.
-And, the data comes directly from employers, who update it each pay cycle.
+It contains payroll records contributed by more than 115 million small, medium and large employer contributors–updated each pay cycle.

 Get more information on mortgage verification solutions from Equifax.